Kiribati offers some truly beautiful beaches. It’s a superb location for yachting or boating.

 It boasts an impressive lagoon with a shoreline of almost 50km.
 The island accounts for 70% of the republic, with the remaining 30% divided among the other 33 islands.

-Christmas Island has been designated a Wildlife Sanctuary, and there are various restrictions regarding access to certain areas on the island.
+Christmas Island has been designated a Wildlife Sanctuary, and various restrictions regarding access to certain areas exist.